Samin Nosrat Has 7 Delicious Ideas to Use Up Your Extra Squash and Zucchini

 - Hirway and his family sneak one grated "courgette" (AKA zucchini) into the patties for Yotam Ottalenghi's nicely spiced turkey burgers.
 If desired, follow Hirway's lead or try the same slider recipe with your favorite plant-based meat substitute.

 - Nosrat suggests coating pieces of squash—winter or summer—in flour, egg and breadcrumbs before baking them in the oven.
-Our Oven-Fried Zucchini Fries recipe will walk you through exactly how to DIY.

 - To use up a whole pile of summer squash, try a squash gratin casserole, Nosrat says.
 Thinly slice the zucchini or other summer squash, layer with your favorite creamy sauce (like this Roasted Garlic-Parmesan Cream Sauce), then coat in a layer of breadcrumbs and bake until golden brown and bubbly.